martijn4313/hupftronik-docs/docs/products/motorsteuergerat-24p-v1/24p_v1_overview.md

 All 24 pins are on a single FCI connector, arranged in three rows (A, B, C) of eight columns.

-!!! success "Reverse polarity and ESD protection"
+!!! success "Reverse polarity and surge protection"
     `VIN_KL30` and `VIN_KL15` are protected +12 V inputs, there is a SHOTTKY diode in series followed by a TVS crowbar for preventing short voltage surges to reach the voltage regulators.

-!!! warning "Overvoltage"
+!!! warning "Long term overvoltage"
-	Applying substantial overvoltage to these power pins will cause the TVS diode to overheat and short out.
+	Applying substantial long term overvoltage >20V to these power pins will cause the TVS diode to overheat and short out.

 **Power and reference**